-Monogamy’s main rival is Nookii, which we recently reviewed.
-Nookii is a faster game to play and is slightly less compregensive than Monogamy.
-Monogamy has more aspects to it, such as drinking eating and choosing the fantasy cards.
-Monogamy therefore usually takes longer to play.
-Nookii is great for faster games and it is more to the point.
+Monogamy’s main rival is Nookii, which we also reviewed.
+Nookii is a faster game to play and is slightly less comprehensive when compared to Monogamy.
+Monogamy has more aspects to it, such as drinking, eating and choosing fantasy cards.
+Therefore Monogamy usually takes longer to play.
+Nookii is excellent for faster games and it is more to the point.
 You can read the review of Nookii here.

 The board itself is arranged in a circle.
 Each square on the board represents different actions.
 The image above shows the squares on the board that are repeated (stripping, sipping a drink, eating, kissing, doing anything you like and taking a card).
 These repeated action squares can be landed on more than once in the same round.
 There are then three special squares (Massage Parlor, Erogenous Zones and Erotic Dancing).

-On the kissing square, you can kiss your partner only on the areas stated in the rules (this area varies depending on what stage of the game you are in).
-On the strip square, you remove one item of clothing.
-On the card squares, you select a card from the deck of your current level.
-With the heart squares, you can do any action you like.
+On kissing squares, you can kiss your partner only on the areas stated in the rules (this area varies depending on what stage of the game you are in).
+For strip squares, you remove an item of clothing.
+If you land on an action card square, you select a card from the deck of your current level.
+With heart squares, you can do any action you like.
 The other repeated squares are self explanatory.

-When you land on the massage parlor, you or your partner gets a massage (the rules dictate where and how long for).
+When you land on the massage parlor, you or your partner gets a massage (the rules dictate where for how long).
 The erogenous zone square means that one of you will get an erogenous zone licked, caressed or nibbled (again the rules dictate where and for how long).
-The erotic dance square is self explanatory and again, the rules dictate the length of time to perform it etc.
+The erotic dance square is self-explanatory and again, the rules dictate the length of time to perform it etc.

 We have played the game several times and have enjoyed it on every occasion.
-Usually we play from the starting level ‘intimate’ which contains quite tame actions.
-However we once played it from the highest level ‘Steamy’ because we wanted to move on to sex more quickly.
-In both cases, Monogamy works great.
-They even suggest in the rules several different ways of playing the game, making it last a longer or shorter amount of time.
+Usually, we play from the starting level ‘intimate’ which contains quite tame actions.
+We also once played it from the highest level ‘Steamy’ because we wanted to move on to sex more quickly.
+In both cases, Monogamy is a very exciting game to play.
+In the rules are several different suggested ways of playing the game, making it last a longer or shorter amount of time.

-There are several things you need to play a proper game with Monogamy:
+There are several things you need to play a full game with Monogamy: